hzeller/rpi-rgb-led-matrix/README.md

 ### Improving flicker

-There is another thing you can do to improve the image quality.
-For that, you have to do a little hardware modification, but it is very simple: solder a wire between GPIO 4 and 18 as shown in the following picture (click to enlarge):
+To improve flicker, we need to do a little hardware modification, but it is very simple: solder a wire between GPIO 4 and 18 as shown in the following picture (click to enlarge):

 <a href="img/adafruit-mod.jpg"><img src="img/adafruit-mod.jpg" height="80px"></a>